QingYueYuanYu/parallel/README.md

 # parallel
-This is the homeword of my parallel
+This is the homeword of my parallel!